Tiffany9583/Tiffany9583/README.md

 <h2>:punch: My Skills:</h2>

-With an entomology major, molecular biology, and ecology background, I excel at molecular bench work, statistics, and programming, which distinguish me with great ability to perform interdisciplinary machine learning applications on entomology or bioinformatics data scientists takes.
+With an entomology major and computer science background, I excel at molecular bench work, statistics, and programming, which distinguish me with great ability to perform interdisciplinary machine learning applications on entomology or bioinformatics data scientists takes.

 <h3> Programming Languages </h3>